 Considering the myths, hear-say, rumour and stigma that still exist, people often get HIV and AIDS confused - but the distinction is important.
-Brigette Bard, founder and CEO of BioSURE, separates fact from fiction.
+Brigette Bard separates fact from fiction.

 HIV is a virus.
 AIDS is a condition.
 They are not the same thing.